 Public Performance Reporting Medium section.
 Our current pages include all performance reports to Committee, but we will expand what is available to include a quarterly performance update report and a range of data analytic reports, for example; Edinburgh by Numbers, SIMD, Locality profiles and the Annual Complaints report will also be located with the performance and data section.
 The redesign of our performance web pages will be completed by the end by March 2022.
-Revised implementation date March 2022 Responsible officer Change and Delivery Manager (Data, Performance and Business Planning), Strategic Change and Delivery, Corporate Services
+Revised implementation date March 2022 Responsible officer Change and Delivery Manager (Data, Performar Planning), Strategic Change and Delivery, Corpo

 Elected member and officer protocols Medium

-Recommendation Management commo ents
+Recommendation Management comm ents

 Councillors and the senior leadership team should review the current protocols to ensure these are still appropriate and that both members and officers can comply fully with their responsibilities. included workshops Risk and Best Value officers separately a workshop (by the Im with a cross-section and officers.
-The pro- ocol in 2019 and this with the Governance, Committee and and then a facilitated provement Service) of elected members otocol was then to be eittee before approval.
-Deen paused whilst he review of the Conduct and an on member/officer
+The pr with the Governance, a Committee and and then a facilitated aprovement Service) of elected members otocol was then to be attee before approval.
+Deen paused whilst the review of the according to the conduct and according to the second to the second to the conduct and the con

+Current status Undate